Heavy Gear: Silhouette CORE RPG Rules

 The Silhouette RPG, known in later editions as SilCORE is a simulationist system that defines characters in terms of 10 base attributes (agility, knowledge, etc.), 5 derived attributes (health, etc.), and a variety of skills.
 Skill rolls make up the "backbone" of the system, while basic and derived Attributes serve as modifiers to the roll.

 The task resolution and tests involve rolling a number of 6-sided dice, taking the highest result, adding in modifiers for attributes and/or situation, and then comparing it to a set threshold number.
 If the result is higher than the threshold the test is a success; if it is lower the test is a failure.
 The margin by which the test succeeded (Margin of Success, MoS) or failed (Margin of Failure, MoF) helps to determine the outcome.
 Characters may suffer penalty-inflicting wounds rather than depleting a set number of health points.

 Some players regard the system as particularly lethal, especially for inexperienced characters.
 A variety of optional rules are available in the SilCORE rulebook to mitigate this lethality.

 DP9 ceased producing RPGs between 2006 and 2008 for their entire game catalog, including Heavy Gear.

 On August 27, 2008, Steve Jackson Games announced that they had entered into an agreement with Dream Pod 9 to produce a fourth edition of a Heavy Gear roleplaying game.
 The project never got past the planning stages, however, and on August 9, 2010, Steve Jackson Games announced that they were relinquishing the rights to Heavy Gear back to DP9.

 Dream Pod 9 announced that they would produce a fourth edition of a Heavy Gear RPG themselves, with a tentative release date of late 2011.
 This edition was not published.

+In May 2023, Dream Pod 9 announced the coming of the official 4th edition rules for Heavy Gear, funded by crowdfunding to raise money for production and art costs.
+The project was fully funded and plans for a Q4, 2023 release are still in place.
+This marks the first new product for the Heavy Gear RPG line since production ceased in 2008.
+This new edition is reported to be compatible with Dream Pod 9's Heavy Gear Blitz! miniatures game as well as being backwards compatible with all Heavy Gear 2nd Edition rulebooks.